This article includes the following topics:

-Now that we've positioned everything lets move onto adding the tags used to populate information from the CRM.
-We suggest having 2 other pages open for reference while you're doing this; our Tags article and either the Custom Field (Contacts > Custom Fields) or Form Builder Page (Contacts > Custom Fields > Form Builder > Pick the form that best corresponds with the document template you are building) so you can easily find the tags you want.
+Now that we've positioned everything, let's move on to adding the tags used to populate information from the CRM.
+We suggest having two other pages open for reference while you're doing this; our Tags article and either the Custom Field (Contacts > Custom Fields) or Form Builder Page (Contacts > Custom Fields > Form Builder > Pick the form that best corresponds with the document template you are building) so you can easily find the tags you want.

-When searching either page for a tag you can click CTRL+F to text search the page and easily locate the tag you are looking for.
+When searching either page for a tag you can click CTRL+F to text search the page and easily locate the tag you are seeking.

 3. Add the rest of the Replaceable Field Types

-Now that you've completed adding the text fields it's now time to add the Text Input, Checkbox, Signature, Sign Date and Initial Fields.
+Now that you've completed adding the text fields, it is time to add the Text Input, Checkbox, Signature, Sign Date and Initial Fields.

 Testing the template

-Even if your document template was built by one of our support reps, it is still important for you to test the document to make sure everything populates correctly.
+Even if your document template was built by one of our support representatives, it is still important for you to test the document to make sure everything populates correctly.
 The PDF Builder allows you to test live contacts and see how information populates on the page.
-Its good to have a few contacts in mind to test with or if you generated the document on a contact and found a problem you can use that contact for troubleshooting.
+It is good to have a few contacts in mind to test with or if you generated the document on a contact and found a problem, you can use that contact for troubleshooting.